USB: Universal-Scale Object Detection Benchmark: Experiments

-\textbf{Scale-wise AP.} We show RSAP on USB in Figure~\ref{fig:usb_rsap}.
-It does not increase monotonically but rather decreases at relative scales greater than $1/4$.
-We cannot find this weakness from the coarse COCO-style scale-wise AP in Table~\ref{table:usb}.
-The difficulty of very large objects may be caused by truncation or unusual viewpoints~\cite{DiagDet_ECCV2012}.
+\textbf{Scale-wise AP.} We show RSAP on USB in Figures~\ref{fig:usb_rsap} and \ref{fig:usb_rsap_strong}.
+Since the proposed metrics partition object scales evenly-spaced exponentially, we can confirm the continuous change.
+RSAP does not increase monotonically but rather decreases at relative scales greater than $1/4$.
+We cannot find this weakness from the coarse COCO-style scale-wise AP in Table~\ref{table:usb} \etc. The difficulty of very large objects may be caused by truncation or unusual viewpoints~\cite{DiagDet_ECCV2012}.
+The results also show that different methods are good at different scales.
+We need further analysis in future research to develop methods that can detect both tiny and large objects.

-\textbf{Affinity between methods and datasets.} To compare the effectiveness of each method on each dataset, we show the correlation between mCAP and CAP on each dataset in Figure~\ref{fig:usb_correlation}.
-SEPC~\cite{SEPC_CVPR2020} improves COCO CAP and deteriorates WOD CAP.
-Multi-stage detectors~\cite{Faster_R-CNN_NIPS2015, Cascade_R-CNN_CVPR2018} show relatively high CAP on WOD and relatively low CAP on COCO.
-Adding GFL~\cite{GFL_NeurIPS2020} is especially effective on \MangasAbbr (see improvements from ATSS to GFL and from \OurOrig to \OurAugust).

-\textbf{Details on each dataset.} Table~\ref{table:coco_minival} shows the COCO results.
-Since the effectiveness of existing methods has been verified on COCO, their improvements are steady.
-Table~\ref{table:waymo_f0_train_f0val_832} shows the WOD results. \APS on WOD is less than 10\%, which is much lower than \APS on COCO.
+\textbf{Details on each dataset.} We show detailed results on each dataset in \AppendixSection~\ref{sec:details_experiments}. \APS on WOD is at most 12.0\%, which is much lower than \APS on COCO.
 This highlights the limitation of COCO and current detectors.
-Adding SEPC~\cite{SEPC_CVPR2020} to ATSS~\cite{ATSS_CVPR2020} decreases all metrics except for \APL.
-We found that this reduction does not occur at large test scales in higher USB evaluation protocols (see \AppendixSection). \OurAugust shows worse results than \OurOrig in some metrics, probably due to the light use of DCN for fast inference.
-Table~\ref{table:Manga109s_15test} shows the \MangasAbbr results.
-Interestingly, improvements by ATSS~\cite{ATSS_CVPR2020} are smaller than those on COCO and WOD due to the drop of face AP.
-We conjecture that this phenomenon comes from the domain differences discussed in Sec.~\ref{sec:usb_datasets} and prior work~\cite{Manga109_detection_Ogawa_2018}, although we should explore it in future work.
+Adding SEPC~\cite{SEPC_CVPR2020} to ATSS~\cite{ATSS_CVPR2020} decreases all metrics on WOD except for \APL.
+We found that this reduction does not occur at large test scales in higher USB evaluation protocols.
+Improvements by ATSS~\cite{ATSS_CVPR2020} on \MangasAbbr are smaller than those on COCO and WOD due to the drop of face AP.
+We conjecture that this phenomenon comes from the domain differences discussed in Sec.~\ref{sec:usb_datasets} and prior work~\cite{Manga109_detection_Ogawa_2018}.